elihe999/elihe999/README.md

 ### Hi there 👋

+- 🔭 I’m currently working on GS
+- 🌱 I’m currently learning Frontend and PHP
+- 😄 I’m currently interesting IT career planning at frontend and backend path

 <!--
 **elihe999/elihe999** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.